La Maison du Rocher Description

-The Maison du Rocher is part of a lovely stone farmhouse in that little enclave of stone chalets on the left as you reach Val d’Isère proper from La Daille.
-This is the chalet you may have read about once in the Telegraph, in an article so enthusiastic people thought we must have written it ourselves.
-Perfectly situated in a large garden just above the main road, the chalet is totally insulated from the sound of passing traffic or people, yet close to the bus and just one stop from the funicular or three from the village centre.
-Not that its guests count bus stops: a Land Rover shuttle takes them straight to the lifts in the morning, and brings them home in the afternoon.
-It even makes pre-dinner drinks in town very accessible.
+La Maison du Rocher is part of a lovely stone house in that little enclave of smart chalets on the left as you reach Val d’Isère proper from La Daille.
+This is the place you may have read about once in the Telegraph, in an article so enthusiastic people thought we had written it ourselves!

-The building dates back to the 1620s, so its walls are deep and solid, its roof of granite slabs and whole trees robust enough to support the weight of Val d’Isère’s heavy snowfall (and a satellite dish…).
-Fortunately, the five bedrooms and en-suite bathrooms don’t date back to the 1620s.
-They are all individual, but all warm, welcoming and very comfortable, well fitted out with lights and cupboards.
-Two of them (4 and 5) are split-level, with the bathrooms below and the beds under the eaves above, both single rooms.
+The building dates back to the 1620s, so its walls are deep and solid, its roof of granite slabs and whole trees robust enough to support the weight of Val d’Isère’s heavy snowfall.

 On the ground floor is a sauna.
 If you really want to do the thing properly, you can make the short sprint through the front door, roll in the snow in the garden, beat yourself with larch branches (beware – they’re spiky!) and sprint back into the sauna.
 But most guests seem just to chastise their bodies with a glass or two of bubbly.

 And next winter there will be a hot tub in the garden too!